redpaperheart/talktolight/README.md

 ## What You'll Need

-Besides a Raspbery Pi, Talk To Light can be build with different components and is fairly flexible in it's set up.
-You do need at least one usb microphone (webcams work , too), a speaker (USB, audio via HDMI or 3.5mm jack) and a projector.
-The Housing is optional but makes it look much better.
+Besides a Raspberry Pi, Talk To Light can be build with different components and is fairly flexible in its set up.
+You do need at least one USB microphone (webcams work too), a speaker (USB, audio via HDMI or 3.5mm jack) and a projector.
+The Housing is optional but it makes it look much better.
 We built the housing around a specific projector and you might need to adjust the housing measurements if you use a different one.

 - **Estimated time to assemble:** 3h + time to build the housing